matghazaryan/Unrealm/README.md

 ```Swift
 Realm.registerRealmables(ToDoItem.self)
 ```
-Thats it!
-Now you can store your Struct or Class object into Realm as usualy you do with Objc Classes.
+That's it!
+Now you can store your Struct or Class object into Realm as usually you do with Objc Classes.

 ## Pros and Cons